philippschmalen/scalable-ML-pipeline/README.md

 ---
 ## TODO

-* run script for live-testing
+* use aequitas for data split

 ---